EOSIO/eos/docs/01_nodeos/01_install/00_install-prebuilt-binaries.md

-EOSIO prebuilt binary packages are available for various operating systems.
-For the full OS list and installation instructions, please visit the [Prebuilt Binaries](../../../README.md#prebuilt-binaries) section on the main README.
+EOSIO prebuilt binary packages are available for specific [Operating Systems](../../../README.md#supported-operating-systems).
+For installation instructions, please visit the [Prebuilt Binaries](../../../README.md#prebuilt-binaries) section on the main README.

 [[info | Previous Builds]]
 | If you have previously installed EOSIO from source using shell scripts, you must first uninstall EOSIO before installing any prebuilt binaries on the same OS.